freckletonj/uniteai/README.md

 | Ctrl-Alt-s  | C-c l s | Whatevers streaming, stop it                         |

-*I'm still figuring out what's most ergonomic, so, I'm accepting feedback.*
+* *I'm still figuring out what's most ergonomic, so, I'm accepting feedback.*

+* `Ctrl-Alt-d` on ubuntu means defaults to "minimize all windows".
+You can [disable](https://askubuntu.com/a/177994/605552) that.

 ## Contributions